 or wear them casual with a cute tee.

 Possibilities are endless with this necktie re-purpose!!!
-Have fun and show me what you make, I love seeing your ideas. 🙂
+Have fun and show me what you make, I love seeing your ideas.
+Don’t forget to pin this before you go so you will have this tutorial handy when you stumble on all those old ties! 🙂

 Connect more here: